elxl/DLAV_group4/README.md

 ### Milestone 1: detection

+`Milestone2.ipynb`: Our YOLOv5 deepsort tracker which needs to run on Google Colab.
+`best_mask_weight` : The trained weights for mask detection

 ### Milestone 2: tracking
 `Milestone2.ipynb`: Our YOLOv5 deepsort tracker which needs to run on Google Colab.